 Most investors—about 80 percent—come from four countries: China, South Korea, Taiwan and the United Kingdom.
 Others have come from Canada, India, Mexico, Iran, and Japan.
 In 2014, 85% of the 10,692 EB-5 visas issued were for Chinese nationals.
 On May 5, 2017, President Trump approved a renewal of the EB-5 Visa program as part of the first major piece of legislation of his administration, Bill H.R.244, which extended the spending bill—and Immigrant Investor Visa Program—through September 30, 2020 and will be extended again upon approved legislation.

 If the foreign national investor’s petition is approved, the investor and their dependents are granted conditional permanent residence for an initial period of two years.
 Within the 90-day period before the conditional permanent expires, the investor must submit evidence documenting that the full required investment has been made and that 10 jobs have been maintained, or 10 jobs have been created or will be created within a reasonable time period.

-CrossRoads of America, EB-5 Regional Center oversees compliance to protect the investors and ensure that they obtain permanent resident status.
+Crossroads Investment Partners, LLC, EB-5 Regional Center oversees compliance to protect the investors and ensure that they obtain permanent resident status.

-CrossRoads of America, EB-5 Regional Center works in conjunction with a local immigration law firm in Indianapolis, the only law firm that has experience in EB-5 regional center transactions.
+Crossroads Investment Partners, LLC, EB-5 Regional Center works in conjunction with a local immigration law firm in Indianapolis, the only law firm that has experience in EB-5 regional center transactions.